Dell PowerConnect

-PowerConnect is a discontinued series of Dell network switches.
-The PowerConnect "classic" switches are based on Broadcom or Marvell Technology Group fabric and firmware.
-Dell acquired Force10 Networks in 2011 to expand its data center switch products.
+PowerConnect is a discontinued brand of business-oriented network switches produced by Dell.
+It consisted of two primary product groups: Classic switches with fabric and firmware based on Broadcom or Marvell; And those based on technology obtained from Force10 Networks after acquisition by Dell in 2011, which were oriented towards data center use.
+PowerConnect also included a W-series, which was a Wi-Fi platform.

-Dell also offers the PowerConnect M-series which are switches for the M1000e blade-server enclosure and the PowerConnect W-series which is a Wi-Fi platform.

-In 2013, Dell re-branded their networking portfolio to Dell Networking which covers both the legacy PowerConnect products as well as the Force10 products.
+In 2013 Dell re-branded their networking portfolio as Dell Networking, encompassing both the legacy PowerConnect products and the Force10-derived products.

 Product line

-The Dell PowerConnect line is marketed for business computer networking.
-They connect computers and servers in small to medium-sized networks using Ethernet.
 The brand name was first announced in July 2001, as traditional personal computer sales were declining.

 By September 2002 Cisco Systems cancelled a reseller agreement with Dell.

 Previously under storage business general manager Darren Thomas, in September 2010 Dario Zamarian was named to head networking platforms within Dell.

-PowerConnect switches are available in pre-configured web-managed models as well as more expensive managed models.
+PowerConnect switches were available in pre-configured web-managed models as well as more expensive managed models.

-As of 2013 there is not a single underlying operating system: the models with a product number up to 5500 run on a proprietary OS made by Marvell while the Broadcom powered switches run on an OS based on VxWorks.
-With the introduction of the 8100 series the switches will run on DNOS or Dell Networking Operating System which is based on a Linux kernel for DNOS 5.x and 6.x.
+As of 2013 there was not a single underlying operating system.
+The models with a product number up to 5500 ran on a proprietary OS made by Marvell while the Broadcom powered switches ran on an OS based on VxWorks.
+With the introduction of the 8100 series the switches were to run on DNOS or Dell Networking Operating System which is based on a Linux kernel for DNOS 5.x and 6.x.

-Via PowerConnect W-series Dell offers a range of Aruba WiFi products.
+Via PowerConnect W-series Dell offered a range of Aruba WiFi products.

 The Powerconnect-J (Juniper Networks) and B (Brocade) series are not longer sold, except for the B8000e/PCM8428-K full FCoE switches.
-Most of these products are now replaced by Force10 models.
+Most of these products were replaced by Force10 models.

-Legacy devices

-This page is about the legacy Dell PowerConnect switches that are no longer for sale.
-For the current portfolio please see the Dell Networking page.

-All Dell switches will be rebranded to Dell Networking and will then have a different naming system based on a letter and a four-digit number.
-But the current PowerConnect rack-switches will keep their current name until they reach end of sales, except for the (new) 8100 series: these will be renamed to DN N-40xx series.
-The existing Force10 switches will mainly keep their current name and numbering (e.g. DN S-4800 series, DN S-5000, DN-Z9000 etc.